supercarter/dataplatform/README.md

 To connect your non-dbt assets to dbt models in the dag, you add the metadata info in the sources.yml file.

+# Data visualization

+Currently supports cursory visualization of small (< 50 mb) datasets using streamlit.
+To use, run "streamlit run streamlit.py" in the data_viz_tools directory.